<< ARI Watch

 “For seven years, Carl ran a franchise ...”

 This is the first time Barney and his defenders have mentioned a time period, though the numbers are wrong and the verb “ran” a half-truth.
 The facts: for at least nine years Barney ran five Church of Scientology franchises, which Barney owned not merely ran.
 Still, admitting to a long period of major involvement is a step forward from the earlier article, the one by Mr. Biddle.
-Even if Barney/Bernstein can’t get the facts quite straight the admission as it stands shows Barney has further abandoned his “dabbling briefly” story.
+Even if Barney/Bernstein can’t get the facts quite straight the admission as it stands shows Barney has further abandoned his “dabbling briefly” cover story.

 Why didn’t they give out the seven years right at the beginning, in Part I of Mr. Biddle’s mendacious article?
 Their method seems to be “trickle truth” or “limited hangout” – they admit to only what they have to.
 It makes one think: what more are they hiding?
 [5]